market-dot-dev/blog/_posts/gitwallet.md

 Today, we’re launching a new platform for developers to launch & grow a business alongside an open source project.
 It’s called [**Gitwallet**](https://www.gitwallet.co), and you can start using it today at [**https://app.gitwallet.co**](https://app.gitwallet.co).

 Today, it’s easier than ever to share your code, build in teams and invite contributors.
-The real challenge starts when you want to build a community and turn a successful project into something _more_.
-Growing ecosystems and businesses are looking for more to help them with analytics, commerce and community growth.
+The real challenge starts when you want to build a community and turn a project into something _more_.
+Open source builders and teams now need help with analytics, community growth and tools for commerce.

 Gitwallet will explore these problem spaces.
 We’re launching our platform today with a simple premise - to help anyone build a business around an open source project.
 With Gitwallet, you can quickly: